• Skip to primary navigation

 • Water on and rinse

-Carole upped the game and a new challenge was set!
+Carole upped the game of how to save water on a sailboat and a new challenge was set!

-Was it possible for my daughter and I to bath with 6 cups of water?
+Was it possible for my daughter and I to bathe with such a small amount of water?

 And the final way to get water is to catch rain!
-Currently, while we’re in the Mediterranean we haven’t seen any rain, but surely there will be places we get to where the rain falls.
+As I write this, we’re in the Mediterranean and we haven’t seen any liquid sunshine, but surely there will be places we get to where the rain falls.
 Perhaps when that happens we’ll sort out a rain catcher?

 Back to the 6 cups of water to shower with…